openPMD/openPMD-api/docs/source/details/backendconfig.rst

   Please refer to the `official ADIOS2 documentation <https://adios2.readthedocs.io/en/latest/engines/engines.html>`_ for a list of available engines.
 * ``adios2.engine.type``: An associative array of string-formatted engine parameters, passed directly through to ``adios2::IO::SetParameters``.
   Please refer to the official ADIOS2 documentation for the allowable engine parameters.
-* ``adios2.dataset.operators``: (*currently unimplemented* – please use the ``openPMD::Dataset::compression`` for the meantime) This key contains a list of ADIOS2 `operators <https://adios2.readthedocs.io/en/latest/components/components.html#operator>`_, used to enable compression or dataset transformations.
+* ``adios2.dataset.operators``: This key contains a list of ADIOS2 `operators <https://adios2.readthedocs.io/en/latest/components/components.html#operator>`_, used to enable compression or dataset transformations.
-  Each object in the list has three keys:
+  Each object in the list has two keys:

   * ``type`` supported ADIOS operator type, e.g. zfp, sz
   * ``parameters`` is an associative map of string parameters for the operator (e.g. compression levels)

+Any setting specified under ``adios2.dataset`` is applicable globally as well as on a per-dataset level.
+Any setting under ``adios2.engine`` is applicable globally only.

 Other backends
 ^^^^^^^^^^^^^^